 - Legally operate a motor vehicle

 How to Obtain a Compliant REAL ID

-Getting an ID that is REAL ID compliant is pretty easy.
+Getting a REAL ID that is compliant is pretty easy.
 Simply visit your local department of motor vehicles office and bring the proper documentation with you.

 Because ID requirements are handled at the state level, you’ll need to check exactly which documents are accepted at your local branch.
 At a minimum, however, you’ll need to bring: